tsenart/vegeta/README.md

 Input files are given as optional list of arguments.
 Defaults to `stdin`.

 #### `-from`
-Specifies the decoding format of the inputs.
+Specifies the encoding format of the input files.

 #### `-to`
 Specifies the encoding format of the output.